shhossain/computer_science/README.md

 2. [Loops](Statements%20and%20Functions/readme.md#loops)

-There are three types of conditional statements mainly:
+There are three types of Loops mainly:
 - for loop
 - while loop
 - do - while loop (a variation of while loop)